QuestPDF/QuestPDF-Documentation/getting-started.md

 #### Decoration

-Please notice that this implementation uses the `Stack` element.
+Please notice that this implementation uses the `Column` element.
 That means, the page wrap can happen between any of the order items.
 When you think about it, you can realize that in simplified flow algorithm, there would be no table's header on the next page.

 This exactly why the `Decoration` element was created!
 It has two slots: `Header` and `Content`.
 When this element is wrapped to multiple pages, it makes sure that the header element is always present.
 Please take a look at screenshots from the very beginning of this tutorial and notice that it is true.
 Even the table was split into two pages, on each page the header is visible.